richhorace/elastic-stack-browser-history/README.md

 ## Getting Started

-Within 10 minutes (after docker image pulls), you have have all your browser history in Elastic Stack.
+Within 10 minutes (after docker image pulls), you will have all your browser(s) history in Elastic Stack.

 <em>**Note:** You need to exit your browser(s).
 SQLite database does not have a with_no_lock option.
 If you do not quit your browser, the python script will error.</em>